cydriclopez/badmeter.com/README.rst

-This was a good little trivial project that even presented a little drama in the form a cyclic dependency between the tables Vote and Cookie.
+This was a good little trivial project that even presented a little drama in the form a cyclic dependency between the tables `Vote and Cookie <https://github.com/cydriclopez/badmeter.com/blob/master/myproject/badmeter/models.py>`_.
 A quick trip into the Django docs resolved it.

-Changing the **100-vote 30-day** requirement is as simple as changing badmeter/sql/get_configuration.sql accordingly and then reloading it in psql with the command:
+Changing the **100-vote 30-day** requirement is as simple as changing `badmeter/sql/get_configuration.sql <https://github.com/cydriclopez/badmeter.com/blob/master/myproject/badmeter/sql/get_configuration.sql>`_ accordingly and then reloading it in psql with the command:
 ::
     badmeter=> \i badmeter/sql/get_configuration.sql

 Testing
 -------
-The classmethod badmeter.tests.Test_main.setUpClass() uses the file myproject/badmeter/all.sql which is created using the command:
+The classmethod `badmeter.tests.Test_main.setUpClass() <https://github.com/cydriclopez/badmeter.com/blob/master/myproject/badmeter/tests.py>`_ uses
+the file `myproject/badmeter/all.sql <https://github.com/cydriclopez/badmeter.com/blob/master/myproject/badmeter/all.sql>`_ which is created using the command:
 ::
     cd myproject/badmeter